trinodb/trino.io/guidelines-corporate.md

 ## Questions

-If you have any questions about the above guidelines, please email `{{site.conduct_email}}`.
+If you have any questions about the above guidelines, email `{{site.conduct_email}}`.